64Will64/GTAG-NotificationLib-Hand/README.md

 # GTAG-NotificationLib
 Notification ui mod for gorilla tag, allowed to be used by anyone.
-Based of off the notifications from the "LHAX" mod menu, which was also made by me.
+Based of off the notifications from the "LHAX" mod menu, which was also made by larsl2005.

+This fork is basically just the normal mod but just placed on your left hand. made by 64Will64

 # HOW TO INSTALL:
 Put "GTAG_NotificationLib.dll" in the "plugins" folder in the BepInEx folder.